Create Your Own Spiritual Rituals

 Set Your Intention

-“Whether it’s daily or weekly, reflecting on your intention helps you go through life with consciousness,” says Dintaman.
+“Whether it’s daily or weekly, reflecting on your intention helps you go through life with consciousness,” says Howell.
 It allows us to think about what we want to work on and what we hope to achieve in order to maintain our spiritual health.
 Write it down, say it out loud, tell a friend.
 This is also a great annual ritual to adopt—how do you want to feel fulfilled this year?

 Practice Gratitude and Forgiveness

 Keep a gratitude journal—jot down three things each day—or tell your partner or friend what you’re thankful for.
-“It can change the way you feel pretty quickly,” says Dintaman.
+“It can change the way you feel pretty quickly,” says Howell.
 “Particularly in times of stress or difficulty, practicing gratitude can be helpful.
 Focusing on the positive helps ease worry and pain, and brings forth an indescribable sense of well-being.”
 Practicing forgiveness is a similar ritual.
-“Take an honest assessment of what happened during the day and, if something doesn’t feel right, find forgiveness so you don’t carry it with you,” Dintaman advises.
+“Take an honest assessment of what happened during the day and, if something doesn’t feel right, find forgiveness so you don’t carry it with you,” Howell advises.
 These practices are great end-of-day rituals that require you to reflect internally.

 Pray and Meditate

-“The nature of the mind is to bring us off track, which can lead to stress and lack of clarity,” says Dintaman.
+“The nature of the mind is to bring us off track, which can lead to stress and lack of clarity,” says Howell.
 “But if you’re committed to a prayer or meditation practice, even for just five minutes, you can bring yourself into balance.”
 Whether you say a prayer for yourself or for someone else, it’s about connecting with something larger than yourself.

 Relax Your Body and Mind

 Receiving a massage can be a wonderful self-care ritual, and can also offer you a chance to breathe mindfully, think things through and assess what you need.
-“Water, for many people, is peaceful and purifying, and represents letting things go,” says Dintaman.
+“Water, for many people, is peaceful and purifying, and represents letting things go,” says Howell.
 “Soak in a bath or sit by a running fountain.”
 Using other tools, like essential oils, candles or music, to create a personal experience can also become rituals that help you feel spiritually sound.